-When the shoulders go back and then push forward and down, it works a lot more of the lower pectorals.
-The most effective way to achieve this motion is with cables as opposed to dips.
-When you do a cable crossover, you can focus specifically on the lower pectorals.
+Two of the more effective ways to develop the lower chest are Decline Dumbbell Presses and Lower Pectoral Cable Crossovers as opposed to dips.
+When you do these two exercises, you can focus specifically on the lower pectorals.
 When the shoulders go back, it forces the entire pectoral region to get involved, and when you finish the rep by pushing low and down, it forces the lower pecs to do the majority of the work.

 Remember to bring your shoulders back and then forward and down.
 The backward movement opens and stretches the pectorals, and then you should squeeze forward and contract downward to finish each repetition.

-Training the triceps is fundamentally about straightening the arm by contracting the tricep muscles and extending the forearm out or down.
-No matter what method is being used to train the triceps, this way to build muscle in them is to extend the forearm and straighten the arm through a contraction.
+Training the triceps is fundamentally about straightening the arm by contracting the triceps and extending the forearm out or down.
+No matter what method is being used to train the triceps, the way to build muscle is to extend the forearm and straighten the arm through a contraction.

-If you want to train your triceps in a safe manner that allows you to give them your full attention, and in a fashion that allows you to maximize the focus on the triceps by contracting the muscles and keeping them squeezed throughout the movement, almost any form of tricep extension is more effective and efficient than dips.
-This includes cable tricep extensions, seated tricep extensions with the machine, tricep kickbacks, and any other tricep movement that enables the shoulder joint to remain in its socket while the triceps are being trained.
+If you want to train your triceps in a safe manner that allows you to give them your full attention, and in a fashion that allows you to maximize the focus on the triceps by contracting the muscles and keeping them squeezed throughout the movement, almost any form of triceps extension is more effective and efficient than dips.
+This includes cable triceps extensions, seated triceps extensions with the machine, triceps kickbacks, and any other triceps movement that enables the shoulder joint to remain in its socket while the triceps are being trained.